orkunkaraduman/p5-Term-ReadLine-Tiny/README.md

 - _minline_ is present, default 1.
 See `MinLine` method.
 - _changehistory_ is present, default 1.
 See `changehistory` method.

-# Additional Supported Methods and Functions
+# Additional Methods and Functions

 ## newTTY(\[$IN\[, $OUT\]\])